anediga/EnvironmentMonitoring/README.md

 cd EnvironmentMonitoring.git
 ```
 2. Connect the Wio Terminal and required sensors.
 3. Upload the code to your Wio Terminal.
+4. Install Arduiono IDE

 # Usage
-Power up the Wio Terminal with connected sensors.
+1. Power up the Wio Terminal with connected sensors by  Connect Wio Terminal to a USB port on your computer

-Open the Arduino Serial Monitor to view real-time sensor data.
+4. Open the Arduino Serial Monitor to view real-time sensor data.

-Customize the code or sensor connections based on your requirements.
+5. Customize the code or sensor connections based on your requirements.

 # Contributing
 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or contribute code.
 Please follow our contribution guidelines.